civo/status/content/issues/2023-06-27-error_in_the_pnap_BMC.md

 10:30 GMT

-We are experiencing a partial outage in the PHX Region, enghineers are investigating now.
+We are experiencing a partial outage in the PHX Region, engineers are investigating now.

 ---